Sunday, January 25, 2009

 Comedies-

 The genre that all of these plays have in common is that they are comedies, which is a reason for the humorous comments made throughout them.
 Some characters, such as Puck, and even Kate who add some comedic comments, make some of the more serious issues in the play seem lighter and easier than they actually are.
 The genre sometimes includes spirits, fairies, and magic that you would not see in a tragedy, or a history.
 It is light hearted and fun, which makes the plays more enjoyable.
 They make jokes, or just say things that in the moment can be taken as humorous, and they play tricks and use disguises, to create a more comedic story.
 Even though these plays do deal with many problems and are serious at times, the overall objective is to make the reader laugh.
 I found the love potion in A Midsummer Night's Dream that make the characters love different people, very fun and humorous.
 Everyone pry's in other peoples lives and relationship.
 Especially Puck's character who uses trickery and his slyness to make mischief throughout the play.
 Also some of the character's shallowness and having no real depth to them can add to the comedy.
 But they do seem to have real love throughout each, even if it is not always consistent.
+They all share the fact that they have marriages, and the difficulties that come along with each of them.
+The weddings seem to work out in the end, but it is always a problem getting to that point.
+This genre is easy and much less intense, yet still just as thought provoking as any other.

 My Opinion-